gen-information/Forest/README.md

       <li>Forests help in maintaining the temperature and oxygen level of the atmosphere.
 Plants release oxygen during photosynthesis and consume carbon dioxide.
 Forests being a huge reserve of plants and trees, they play a significant role in balancing oxygen level in the atmosphere.</li><br>
       <li>Forests help in preventing global warming.
 The increased amount of carbon dioxide (greenhouse gas) in the atmosphere results in the greenhouse effect and thus causes global warming.</li>
       <li>Forests prevent soil erosion.
 Trees present in the forests hold the soil particles strongly with the roots and prevent them from erosion.</li></ol><hr><br>
+    <h1 id=abc> Effects of Forest Degradation on Ecosystems </h1>
+    <ol type="I"><dl> Loss of Biodiversity : </dl><dd> The most significant effect of forest degradation is loss of habitat leading to species loss.
+Forests are among the most biologically diverse ecosystems on the planet.
+Over half of all terrestrial species live in rainforests, which are subject to the greatest deforestation pressures.
+Biodiversity loss can occur during selective logging as well, as individual species may be intolerant to loss of a particular tree type or to the presence of logging operations.
+Species loss within forests can spread to surrounding ecosystems, as food chains often cross ecosystem boundaries.</dd>
+      <dl>Disruption of the Water Cycle and River Ecosystems : </dl> <dd> Evapotranspiration refers to the water that evaporates from the forest back to the atmosphere, increasing rainfall across nearby ecosystems.
+Loss of forest disrupts this cycle, resulting in less rainfall and causing drier conditions over broad surrounding areas, sometimes leading to drought.
+Forests also retain moisture from rainfall, allowing it to recharge water tables and regulating the flow of water into rivers and other waterways.
+Loss of forests often results in increased flooding and erosion of sediment into rivers, disrupting river ecosystems.</dd>
+      <dl> Soil Erosion : </dl> <dd> Forests contain particularly rich soil that has received organic material over extended periods of time.
+When forest is destroyed, the soil is exposed to the sun, which causes it to lose nutrients.
+During heavy rains, the dry soil is washed away due to lack of root structures in the ground.
+Once topsoil is lost in an area, it can be very difficult to re-establish forest or use the land for other productive purposes.</dd>
+      <dl> Global Warming : </dl> <dd> Deforestation is a primary cause of human-caused carbon dioxide emissions leading to global warming.
+All forests contain large amounts of carbon.
+When they are destroyed, the burning or decomposition of forest matter releases this carbon into the atmosphere in the form of carbon dioxide.
+Carbon dioxide is a greenhouse gas, absorbing solar heat within the atmosphere.
+Therefore, higher concentrations of atmospheric carbon dioxide lead to a warmer climate.
+Global warming threatens ecosystems and biodiversity globally.</dd></ol>
     <iframe width="420" height="345" src="https://www.youtube.com/watch?v=_dWJVHIE9S8">
 </iframe>